Quick Start#

 Open the data#

-Within the GPM-API, we use the name granule to refer to a single file, while the name dataset` is used to refer to a collection of granules.
+Within the GPM-API, the name granule is used to refer to a single file, while the name dataset is used to refer to a collection of granules.

 GPM-API enables to open single or multiple granules into an xarray.Dataset, an object designed for working with labeled multi-dimensional arrays.